Post Author: Eugene Nagawiecki

 A photo album such as this Photo Album Exclusive goes a long way in turning moments into ever-lasting memories.

-I realize it may sound crazy in this day and age of millennials, who all want newer, smaller, faster, cheaper, quicker, brighter, shinier, lighter, any-thing-that-doesn’t-involve-or-resemble-work-or-school (and a book, is well, a book) coming of age and dominating the market, but lets consider a few things.
+I realize it may sound crazy in this day and age of millennials, who all want newer, smaller, faster, cheaper, quicker, brighter, shinier, lighter, any-thing-that-doesn’t-involve-or-resemble-work-or-school (and a book is, well, a book) coming of age and dominating the market but let's consider a few things.
 First, especially for the sake of this argument, there are not as many millennials in the marketplace at large as we may think.
-Computers didn’t hit the mass market until the mid to late 80’s – some thirty years ago.
-I know its seems like ages but the flip side is how many people make up the marketplace who remember a life without computers?
-According to the US government website, CIA World Factbook at cia.gov, statistically the median age in the US is 37.9 with the 30+ age group accounting for over 60% of society.
+Computers didn’t hit the mass market until the mid to late 80s – some thirty years ago.
+I know it seems like ages, but the flip side is how many people make up the marketplace who remember a life without computers?
+According to the US government website, CIA World Factbook atcia.gov, statistically, the median age in the US is 37.9, with the 30+ age group accounting for over 60% of society.
 Therefore, it can be said with fact that most Americans remember a time before computers; and with over 28% of the population aged 55+, they may even prefer it that way.

-Furthermore, while now is the time for the millennial generation to be getting married the prices of traditional weddings almost guarantee the couple will need some family help.
-CNBC estimated in 2013 the average wedding cost between $26,000 – $28,500 while the popular wedding website theknot.com estimated the cost as high as $36,000 in 2016!
-With such a hefty price tag help is a necessity and with financial input comes influence.
-No-one goes through their wedding day without pictures and the pressure coming from this older generation will likely steer the couple into getting an album.
-Or at least it should- this is where the you as the photographer-businessowner should lock in, swoop in, and finalize a great album deal.
+Furthermore, while now is the time for the millennial generation to be getting married, the prices of traditional weddings almost guarantee that the couple will need some family help.
+CNBC estimated in 2013 that the average wedding cost between $26,000 – $28,500, while the popular wedding website theknot.com estimated the cost as high as $36,000 in 2016!
+With such a hefty price tag, help is a necessity, and with financial input comes influence.
+No one goes through their wedding day without pictures, and the pressure coming from this older generation will likely steer the couple into getting an album.
+Or at least it should- this is where you, as the photographer-business owner, should lock in, swoop in, and finalize a great album deal.
 But why should you bother with this effort?
-Because albums are a business’ best friend.
+Because albums are a business’s best friend.

 Album: The Business’s Best Friend